redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-spring.md

 ![SwaggerUI](../images/026_stack_spring.png "SwaggerUI")

-We can see the backing RediSearch query using a tag search:
+We can see the backing query using a tag search:

 ![RedisInsight](../images/027_stack_spring.png "RedisInsight Profiler")

 ## Fluid Searching with Entity Streams

-Redis OM Spring Entity Streams provides a Java 8 Streams interface to Query Redis JSON documents using RediSearch.
+Redis OM Spring Entity Streams provides a Java 8 Streams interface to Query Redis JSON documents using Redis Stack.
 Entity Streams allow you to process data in a typesafe declarative way similar to SQL statements.
 Streams can be used to express a query as a chain of operations.

 Entity Streams in Redis OM Spring provide the same semantics as Java 8 streams.
 Streams can be made of Redis Mapped entities (`@Document`) or one or more properties of an Entity.
 Entity Streams progressively build the query until a terminal operation is invoked (such as `collect`).
 Whenever a Terminal operation is applied to a Stream, the Stream cannot accept additional operations to its pipeline, which means that the Stream is started.